 I use the plus/minus system, so be aware that these ranges themselves contain a range of work.

-Please note that I do not round up grades to a higher grade.
+I do not round up grades to a higher grade.

-"A" Work
+"A" Work Superior

-Superior Strong evidence of original thinking; good organization, capacity to analyse and synthesize; superior grasp of subject matter with sound critical evaluations; evidence of extensive knowledge base.
+Strong evidence of original thinking; good organization, capacity to analyse and synthesize; superior grasp of subject matter with sound critical evaluations; evidence of extensive knowledge base.